Syntrojex/Contribute-Wing/README.md

 5. **Update the Contributors table** with your entry
 6. **Commit, push,** and open a **Pull Request**
 7. Get merged and see your name live in the repository 🎉
+8. The goal is to help beginners become comfortable with the **real contribution workflow before contributing to larger or more complex open-source projects.**

+> 🌱 Start small.
+Practice the workflow.
+Then contribute to bigger projects with confidence.

 ---